The Youth Music NextGen Fund offers young musicians and creatives behind the scenes grants to bring their ideas to life.

 No, you don’t need to have released music previously.
 If you’re awarded funding for your music, we will want it to be released.

 I already have a label / platform that has released some self-funded projects, but I need additional funding to put out more.
 Can I still apply?

 Of course, if you've already got a platform that's great!
 Just be careful not to take too much on.
 You should only apply for projects that you can deliver.

 Can I still apply if I don't have an official music education - like A-levels or a degree?

 Can I apply for the fund if I've already released music?

 Yes, and we want you to release more!

 I'm quite unfamiliar with how much recording an EP / album would cost.
 Would I be able to receive help on budgeting from Youth Music?

-You can book a 1:1 Session with our project lead Elijah, who will sign post you to places that will give you rough costs.
+You can book a 1:1 Session with our team when the funding round is open.
+They can answer any questions you have about your application and can sign post you to places that will give you rough costs.